nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all patients : `list`

-Shows a list of every patient in the address book.
+Shows a list of every patient in the address book and sets the sort order of the list.

 Format: `list [SORT_ORDER]`